odravison/odravison/README.md

 ---

-### "I am very curious, organized, and a fast learner, I like to learn new things everyday so I can improve myself and help others to improve themselves"
+### I am very curious, organized, and a fast learner, I like to learn new things everyday so I can improve myself and help others to improve themselves